About Single Sign-On

 2000

-To configure the IdP-initiated model, there are required configuration steps and information handoffs between ChaosSearch and the customer IdP admins to set up the connection from the ChaosSearch login page Single Sign On button, through Auth0, to the customer's IdP and back through Auth0 to the ChaosSearch tenant instance.
+To configure the SP-initiated model, there are required configuration steps and information handoffs between ChaosSearch and the customer IdP admins to set up the connection from the ChaosSearch login page Single Sign On button, through Auth0, to the customer's IdP and back through Auth0 to the ChaosSearch tenant instance.

-Overview of ChaosSearch IdP-Initiated Authentication Model
+Overview of ChaosSearch IdP Bookmark Authentication Model

 1. The user logs in and authenticates with their organization's IdP service.